merterbak/Grok-MCP/README.md

 ## Features

-- **Multiple Grok Models**: Access to Grok-4, Grok-4-Fast, Grok-3-Mini, and more
+- **Multiple Grok Models**: Access to Grok-4.1-Fast-Reasoning, Grok-4.1-Fast-Non-Reasoning, Grok-4-Fast, Grok-3-Mini, and more
 - **Image Generation**: Create images using Grok's image generation model
 - **Vision Capabilities**: Analyze images with Grok's vision models
 - **Live Web Search**: Real time web search with citations from news, web, X, and RSS feeds
-- **Reasoning Models**: Advanced reasoning with extended thinking models (Grok-3-Mini, Grok-4)
+- **Reasoning Models**: Advanced reasoning with extended thinking models (Grok-4.1-Fast-Reasoning, Grok-3-Mini, Grok-4)
-- **Stateful Conversations**: Use this nrewly released feature to maintain conversation context as id across multiple requests
+- **Stateful Conversations**: Use this newly released feature to maintain conversation context as id across multiple requests
 - **Conversation History**: Set it on or off to use prior context

 ## Prerequisites